Coughs and colds are common during the winter months. They can come on quickly, causing a range of unpleasant symptoms, and disrupt your daily life.

-If you are unsure about how to take paracetamol, or whether another medicine you are taking contains paracetamol, speak to your doctor or pharmacist.
+If you are unsure about how to take paracetamol or whether another medicine contains paracetamol, speak to your doctor or pharmacist.

 There are very few non-invasive preventative measures to avoid catching a cold or the flu.
 The best advice is to regularly wash your hands with soap and water, and/or use a hand sanitiser throughout the day.
 By keeping your hands clean, you can prevent the spread of germs from infected surfaces to you and vice versa.

 The virus can survive on surfaces, such as door handles and railings, and spread to you upon contact with them.
 While the flu virus can only live for up to 24 hours, the cold virus can live on a surface for a week.
 Moreover, viruses are more likely to survive on hard surfaces (metal, plastic, concrete) than soft surfaces such as clothing and soft furnishings.